jtgasper3/jtgasper3.github.io/about.md

 ## Summary

-John loves tech, his wife and his kids… not necessarily in that order.
+John loves tech, his wife and his children… not necessarily in that order.
 He’s a military brat that started life in Germany, moved all around the United States as a kid, and settled down in eastern Washington (state).

 My work life as mostly focused on information technology in higher education.
-I have done almost it all, but most recently focused on identity and access management and DevOps and containerization.
+I have done almost it all, but have most recently focused on identity and access management and DevOps and containerization.

 ---